Peer Review Process

 Insolvation follows an editor-led double-blind peer review process for manuscripts that pass initial editorial screening.

-- Initial editorial screening: The editorial office checks scope fit, originality, structural readiness, disclosure completeness, and policy compliance.
+- Initial editorial screening: the editorial office checks scope fit, originality, structural readiness, disclosure completeness, anonymisation, and policy compliance.

-- Double-blind external review: Suitable submissions are sent for anonymous expert review.
+- Double-blind external review: suitable submissions are sent for anonymous expert review, with reviewer identity and author identity protected as far as reasonably possible.

-- Editorial decision: The journal may issue a decision of accept, minor revision, major revision, or reject.
+- Editorial decision: the journal may issue a decision of accept, minor revision, major revision, resubmit, or reject.

-- Revision stage: Authors are expected to respond to reviewer and editorial comments clearly and in good faith.
+- Revision stage: authors are expected to respond to reviewer and editorial comments clearly, respectfully, and in good faith.

-- Final production review: Accepted manuscripts proceed to copyediting, proofing, metadata checks, and publication preparation.
+- Final production review: accepted manuscripts proceed to copyediting, proofing, metadata checks, DOI/identifier preparation where applicable, and publication preparation.